capsuleismail/Udacity-Data-Scientist/Capstone Project/README.md

 This is the link for my article on [Medium]().

 ## Licensing, Authors, Acknowledgements, etc.
-I would like to thank you to Udacity for all the knowledge to face up this project, DataCamp, Kaggle, RealPython and YahooFinance for all informations, free stock quotes, up-to-date news, portfolio management resources and international market data,
+I would like to thank you to Udacity for all the knowledge to face up this project, DataCamp, Kaggle, RealPython and YahooFinance for all informations, free stock quotes, up-to-date news, portfolio management resources and international market data.